 Handwriting For Kids

-Even in this age of technology, reading and marking a child's written work is still, often unfairly, the only way that elementary teachers figure out what their pupils know.
+Handwriting for kids is still important even in this age of devices and keyboards, because marking a child's written work is often still the only way that elementary teachers can figure out what their pupils know.

-Kids with poor handwriting may be at a disadvantage when a teacher marks their written work, as poor legibility affects how the teacher scores their work.
+• Kids with poor handwriting may be at a disadvantage when a teacher marks their written work, as poor legibility affects how the teacher reads and understands their work.

 "Factors Affecting Kids Handwriting" is a comprehensive, free article on my site that gives parents a helpful overview.